-1 Humility Showing a willingness to look after We strive to respect the feelings, wishes and rights of ourselves, others and the environment, others. following the teachings of Laudato Si.'
-'Blessed are the poor in Spirit, for theirs is the kingdom SEEING OUR LIVES AS A GIFT of heaven'- Matthew 5: 3 Kindness Aiming to be kind to everyone through We try to achieve this through including everyone as our thoughts, words and actions. friends.
-ACTING WITH GENTLENESS 'Blessed are the meek, for they shall inherit the world.'- Matthew 5:5 Forgiveness Our willingness to put our lives in the We request help by expressing thanks to God. hands of God.
+Humility Showing a willingness to look after We strive to respect the feelings, wishes and rights of ourselves, others and the environment, others. following the teachings of Laudato Si.'
+'Blessed are the poor in Spirit, for theirs is the kingdom SEEING OUR LIVES AS A GIFT of heaven'- Matthew 5: 3 Kindness Aiming to be kind to everyone through We try to achieve this through including everyone as friends. our thoughts, words and actions.
+ACTING WITH GENTLENESS ACTING WITH GENTLENESS 'Blessed are the meek, for they shall inherit the world.'-Matthew 5:5 Forgiveness Our willingness to put our lives in the We request help by expressing thanks to God. hands of God.
 'Blessed are the merciful, for they shall be shown RECONCILIATION mercy.'
 Matthew 5:7 Peace Striving to be clam in all situations.
-We try our hardest to achieve our best and take pride in BEING COMMITTED TO PEACEMAKING everything we do.
+We try our hardest to achieve our best and take pride BEING COMMITTED TO PEACEMAKING in everything we do.
 AND NON VIOLENCE 'Blessed are the peacemakers, for they shall be called children of God.'
-Matthew 5:9 Compassion Trying hard to support others in any way We strive to create a community that is understanding, that we can. united and equal.
+Matthew 5:9 Compassio Trying hard to support others in any way We strive to create a community that is understanding, n that we can. united and equal.
 SHOWING EMPATHY 'Blessed are those who mourn, for they will be comforted.'
 Matthew 5:4 Integrity Our willingness to be honest in what we We try to be truthful, trustworthy and responsible. say and what we do.
 'Blessed are the pure in heart, for they will see God.'
 DOING WHAT WE SAY.
 Matthew 5:8 Courage A willingness to strive in order to achieve.
 We aim to persevere and make brave choices even STANDING UP FOR THE TRUTH. when it's not easy.
-'Blessed are those who are persecuted for righteousness sake, for theirs is the kingdom of heaven."
-Matthew 5:10 Justice A willingness to do what you think is right.
-We aim to use every moment to develop our sense of WORKING FOR A FAIRER WORLD. fairness on a local, national and global level.
-'Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.'
+'Blessed are those who are persecuted for righteousness sake, for theirs is the kingdom of heaven.'
+Matthew 5:10 Justice A willingness to do what you think is We aim to use every moment to develop our sense of